roman-milk/roman-milk.github.io/best-wife-ever-12-days-of-sexmas.md

+===

- ****** &quot;Best Wife Ever!&quot; 12 Days of Sexmas ****** bysilkstockingslover© The day itself was uneventful.
+The day itself was uneventful.
 A two-hour delay at the airport, a painfully bumpy flight and a stupidly expensive cab ride and I was in downtown New York.
 That afternoon I did some shopping, bought Alexis a couple of sweet New York trinkets she would love.
 I took a risk, buying her an expensive gold dress that I was sure she would love.
 Although my track record at buying her clothing was spotty at best (the wrong size, unflattering colours, etc), I was pretty confident this was perfect.
 I assumed she already had a dress for this year's formal New Year's Eve Party, but in case she didn't this would be perfect.

  I had a great supper at an overpriced steakhouse and retreated to my room around 7:30.
 As I collapsed on my king-sized bed, I checked my phone for messages and learned it was dead.
 I grabbed a charger and plugged it in.
 I noticed three missed calls from Alexis, one from Jarrod, a colleague, and five missed text messages all from Alexis: